 How do I collect my tickets?

 You can either collect your tickets from West Australian Ballet Centre or His Majesty’s Theatre.
-For the Giselle Community Dress Rehearsal tickets are available to be collected from Monday 9 September 2019.
+For the ALICE (in wonderland) Community Dress Rehearsal tickets are available to be collected from Saturday 16 November 2019.

 - His Majesty’s Theatre (825 Hay Street Perth)